apache/nuttx/configs/sama5d3x-ek/README.txt

      create a very corrupt configuration that may not be easy to recover from.

+  4. The SAMA5Dx is running at 396MHz by default in these configurations.
+     This is because the original timing for the PLLs, NOR FLASH, and SDRAM came from the Atmel NoOS sample code which runs at that rate.

+     The SAMA5Dx is capable of running at 528MHz, however, and is easily
+     re-configured:

+       Board Selection -> CPU Frequency
+         CONFIG_SAMA5D3xEK_396MHZ=n     # Disable 396MHz operation
+         CONFIG_SAMA5D3xEK_528MHZ=y     # Enable 528MHz operation

+     If you switch to 528MHz, you should also check the loop calibration value in your .config file.
+Of course, it would be best to re-calibrate the timing loop, but these values should get you in the ballpark:

+       CONFIG_BOARD_LOOPSPERMSEC=49341  # Calibrated on SAMA5D3-EK at 396MHz
+                                        # running from ISRAM
+       CONFIG_BOARD_LOOPSPERMSEC=65775  # Calibrated on SAMA4D3-Xplained at
+                                        # 528MHz running from SDRAM

+     Operation at 528MHz has been verified but is not the default in these configurations because most testing was done at 396MHz.
+NAND has not been verified at these rates.

+   5. By default, all of these configurations run from ISRAM or NOR FLASH (as indicated below in each description of the configuration).
+     Operation from SDRAM is also an option as described in the paragraph entitled, "Running NuttX from SDRAM."

   Configuration Sub-directories
   -----------------------------
   Summary:  Some of the descriptions below are long and wordy.
 Here is the